BurntSushi/blog/content/post/transducers.md

 files (of which, there will be one for each `wat` file).

 The total number of URLs I got was `7,563,934,593` and occupies `612 GB` on disk uncompressed.
-When sorted and deduped, the total number of URLs is `1,649,195,774` and occupies `134 GB` on disk.
+When sorted and deduplicated, the total number of URLs is `1,649,195,774` and occupies `134 GB` on disk.

 We can now start building our FST.
 Since sorting the URLs would